spo0ds/Journey-to-become-a-Blockchain-Engineer/README.md

 **Some of the changes I need to fix to compile properly is here:**

-'import "@chainlink/contracts/src/v0.6/VRFConsumerBase.sol";'
+I need to have v0.6 instead of 0.8 in my code while importing VRFConsumerBase.sol.

-I need to have v0.6 instead of 0.8 in my code.
+`import "@chainlink/contracts/src/v0.6/VRFConsumerBase.sol";`

 also need to make recentWinner variable payable.

-` address payable public recentWinner;`
+`address payable public recentWinner;`

 and LOTTERY_STATE state to be CALCULATING_WINNER instead of CALCULATING_WINNERS.